RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/The3n1Sequence.rst

 You'll notice that if you don't stop when you reach one, the sequence gets into its own loop:  1, 4, 2, 1, 4, 2, 1, 4, and so on.
 One possibility is that there might be other cycles that we just haven't found.

-.. admonition:: Choosing between ``for`` and ``while``

-   Use a ``for`` loop if you know the maximum number of times that you'll need to execute the body.
-For example, if you're traversing a list of elements, or can formulate a suitable call to ``range``, then choose the ``for`` loop.

-   So any problem like "iterate this weather model run for 1000 cycles", or "search this list of words", "check all integers up to 10000 to see which are prime" suggest that a ``for`` loop is best.

-   By contrast, if you are required to repeat some computation until some condition is met, as we did in this 3n + 1 problem, you'll need a ``while`` loop.

-   As we noted before, the first case is called **definite iteration** --- we have some definite bounds for what is needed.
-The latter case is called **indefinite iteration** --- we are not sure how many iterations we'll need --- we cannot even establish an upper bound!

 ..
 There are also some great visualization tools becoming available to help you
 .. trace and understand small fragments of Python code.
 The one we recommend is at